 By default, macOS’s cmd+tab only lets you switch between apps, not windows of the same app.

-Huge time saver and something I never imagined it exists.
+Huge time saver and something i never imagined this exists.
 (Espically in arc browser, i couldn’t find shortcut to switch b/w different arc windows, AltTab really helped me here)

 6. Raycast (app launcher)

 Raycast is faster, cleaner replacement for Spotlight.
-It’s bit heavy tool that exceeds my needs and requires many external extensions to be installed.
+It’s bit heavy tool that exceeds my needs and has many external extensions.
 I haven’t used all its features yet, but even basic search feels better than Spotlight.

 7. Clipy (clipboard extention)